2026 CRTF supervisor list2025-08-04T15:11:41+00:00

 Are you interested?
 Contact John by email.

-Potential secondary supervisor: Martin Foster, UCL Cancer Institute
+Potential secondary supervisor: Marco Novelli, UCL

 Are you interested?
-Contact Tony by email.
+Contact Stuart by email.

 Malignancy associated haemophagocytic lymphohistiocytosis (mHLH), is a rare but often fatal hyperinflammatory syndrome associated with cytokine storm, proliferation of activated macrophages and haemophagocytosis associated with an incidence of 1% in haematological cancers and up to 10% of patients with acute myeloid leukaemia.
 Patients develop multiorgan failure resulting with a mortality of up to 70%, in part due our limited understanding of the disease process and a lack of effective therapeutic options.